 Apart from the Home Protection Scheme (HPS), the Dependants’ Protection Scheme is also another life insurance plan that can be paid using CPF monies.

 By default, premiums will be deducted from your CPF Ordinary Account first.
-If there isn’t sufficient balances, then a deduction will be made from your CPF Special Account.
-And if that still can’t be deducted, a cash payment will needed.
-If not, you can choose to be covered at a lower sum assured (minimum of $5,000).
+If there isn’t a sufficient balance, then a deduction will be made from your CPF Special Account.
+And if that still can’t be deducted, a cash payment can be made.

 DPS Has No Cash Value

 As DPS is still a term insurance, it does not accumulate cash value.